Red Bar

 When looking at the noise level there are three elements to the specification:

-• The phase noise level itself: this is expressed in dB relative to the carrier, i.e. dBc.
+• Phase noise amplitude: The level or amplitude element of the phase noise specification is expressed in dB relative to the carrier.
+This is normally denoted as dBc, e.g. -50dBc - 50 decibels down in level from the carrier.
 This method is adopted because the phase noise normally varies in line with the carrier level.
 The level of phase noise relative to the carrier is also the important factor.
 Where the phase noise varies with the carrier level, the specification can state that the phase noise is - n dBc at a given carrier level.

 • The measurement bandwidth: The noise power is proportional to the bandwidth and therefore it is necessary to state the bandwidth that has been used.
 Obviously the wider bandwidth that is used, the greater the level of noise that will pass through the filter and be measured.
 Technically the most convenient bandwidth to use is 1 Hz because it is easy to relate the level to other bandwidths.
 As a result this phase noise specification format has been almost universally adopted.
 Spectrum analyzers are unable to measure in a 1 Hz bandwidth directly because this would require a very narrow filter bandwidth - therefore they measure the signal in a wider bandwidth and mathematically adjust the level to that of a 1 Hz bandwidth.
 Using current signal processing technology this is simply a further calculation that is added into the routine.